AnoukSmet/Brain-Quizzers/README.md

 * As a user, I would like to be able to pick a category
 * As a user, I would like to track my score during the game.
-* As a user, I expect a variey of questions so no questions get repeated.
+* As a user, I expect a variety of questions so no questions get repeated.
 * As a user, I would like to know the correct answer when answered incorrectly.
 * As a user, I expect that the game has a nice visually appealing lay out to be in line with the game.
 * As a user of a game, the first impression is very important.